-- When is someone resident in the UK? – this section details the rules for determining residence status.
+- When is someone resident in the UK? – this page details the rules for determining residence status.

 - What if I visit the UK? – we consider whether or not a short visit to the UK will mean you are resident here.

-- What is split-year treatment? – this section explains the special rules for split-year treatment and conditions that must be met.
+- What is split-year treatment? – this page explains the rules for split-year treatment and conditions that must be met.

-- What is domicile? – this section explains the meaning of domicile.
+- What is domicile? – this page explains the meaning of domicile.

 - Where am I domiciled? – we explain the three types of domicile and how they are decided.

-- How are foreign income and gains taxed? – this section explains the two different methods of taxation available – the arising basis and the remittance basis.
+- How are foreign income and gains taxed? – this page explains the two different methods of taxation available – the arising basis and the remittance basis.

 - What is remittance? – we explain what counts as bringing foreign income and gains into the UK.

-- Do I have to complete a tax return? – this section explains when residence and domicile status mean that you have to complete a self assessment tax return.
+- Do I have to complete a tax return? – this page explains when your residence and domicile status mean that you have to complete a Self Assessment tax return.